53% turnout, 79% of which voted no to the ludicrous plans.

 Even a £3 billion bribe couldn't get the shite plans through.

-People of Manchester I'm proud of you (except those dozy fuckers who voted yes rolleyes )!
+People of Manchester I'm proud of you (except those dozy fuckers who voted yes)!

 Quote by varca